 - Passport copy of the sponsored person

-- A copy of employment contract or the salary certificate of the sponsor
+- A copy of the employment contract or the salary certificate of the sponsor

-- Proof of relationship with the sponsor (in case the sponsorship is given by a family member)
+- Proof of relationship with the sponsor (in case a family member gives the sponsorship)

-The application process for Dubai Visa can be done through:
+3. The application process for Dubai Visa can be done through the following:

-- Visa sponsored by a local UAE citizen (for work and visitor visa)
+- Visa sponsored by a local UAE citizen (for work and visitor visas)

 - Visitor visa application through a local hotel